linkit-kaggle/kaggle/README.md

 - If you want somebody else to be able to work on that particular branch, you have to push it to the remote github repo.
 Use `git push origin <branch-name>` to push your last commit to the remote.
-The other user can fetch new branches using `git fetch` and then switch to your branch using `git checkout <branch-name>`.
+The other user can fetch new branches using `git fetch` and then create a local copy of your branch using `git checkout -b <branch-name> origin/<branch-name>`.
 In case you are working on a branch together, use `git pull` on that branch to fetch changes to the files and merge them into your local copy.
 Btw, once you first used the `git push origin <branch-name>` command, Git remembers the local-remote relationship.
 Means, next time you want to push changes on that branch, just run `git push`.